 Too often Christian women find themselves in the same predicament as the women of the world.
 We make poor choices and forget that we have the one and only all knowing God on our side.
 God cares about who we marry because the marriages that God ordains have purpose.
 God desires godly offspring (Malachi 2:15).
 God expects the husband and the wife to serve His kingdom and bring glory to His name.

 I have pursued relationships by following the way of the world through movies, TV, and music.
 That path always led me to confusion, unnecessary heartbreak, and regret.
-But when I surrendered everything to God, He began to show me who I am and shared intimate secrets of the things to come.
-That includes downloading into me certain qualities that my god ordained husband will possess.
-I’m not talking about a carnal list that we make on a whim in our immaturity.
-I’m talking about a list (journal entry) that is God breathed and Spirit led that only comes from intimacy with God.
+But when I surrendered everything to God, He began to show me who I am and shared intimate insight.
+That includes sharing certain qualities that I should value in a potential husband and marriage.
+I’m not talking about focusing on only carnal things in our immaturity.
+I’m talking about journaling that is spirit led that only comes from intimacy with God and His word.

 Having an intimate relationship with God is so crucial as we navigate our daily lives.
 As a single person you have more free time to spend with God than a married woman who has to tend to her husband and possibly children.
 Take advantage of this single season and spend quality time with God.
 Study the bible and meditate on His words day and night.
 God is a rewarder of those who diligently seek Him (Hebrews 11:6 NKJV) so be intentional with your time.

 It seems many people spend a lifetime trying to figure out who they really are.
 As you become closer to God you will also learn more about yourself.
 We all have a purpose, and God will show you the best way for you to fulfill yours and use your unique gifts.
 Knowing your purpose and your own strengths and weaknesses will allow you to better discern what man would be a complementary match for you.

 - Use the Bible as your guide and standard